NBKRedSpy/QM_MoreCombatInfo/SteamReadMe.txt

 [/td]
 [/tr]
 [tr]
-[td]Acc
+[td]To Hit
 [/td]
-[td]Accuracy.
-This is the final accurracy adjusted by all bonsues and malauses.
-Indicates the value to roll less than.
+[td]The value that the roll must be equal or higher to.
 [/td]
 [/tr]
 [tr]
 [td]Roll
 [/td]
 [td]The random roll for the to hit.
-Must be [i]under[/i] the accuracy number.
+Must be at or over the To Hit value.
 [/td]
 [/tr]
 [tr]
 [td]Dodge
 [/td]
 [td]The target's dodge value.
+Informational
 [/td]
 [/tr]
 [/table]